Security-Onion-Solutions/securityonion-docs/cyberchef.rst

 .. image:: images/cyberchef-session.png
   :target: _images/cyberchef-session.png

-You may want to apply an Operation.
+You may want to apply an operation from the left column.
 One option is to use the ``Extract Files`` operation.
 If you choose this option, you may want to specify certain file types for extraction.
-In this case, let's instead remove the client HTTP headers using ``Strip HTTP headers``.
+In this case, let's instead remove the client HTTP headers using the ``Strip HTTP headers`` operation.

 .. image:: images/cyberchef-strip.png
   :target: _images/cyberchef-strip.png